RishiGupta12/SerialPundit/README.md

 Detailed build guide for all operating system is here : https://github.com/RishiGupta12/serial-com-manager/blob/master/BUILD_GUIDE.md

-##Programs to test RS-232
+##Programs to test library

-Linux : gtkterm, minicom
-Windows : teraterm
-MAC :
+For Linus use gtkterm, minicom, for Windows use teraterm and for MAC use.

 ##Author, License, and Copyright
 The 'serial communication manager (scm)' is designed, developed and maintained by Rishi gupta.
 The Linkdin profile of the author can be found here : http://in.linkedin.com/pub/rishi-gupta/20/9b8/a10